 If you are an independent paragliding pilot, possesses your own equipment/gears then there are no operating costs other than the transport to the launch area (and of course for your own meals).
 Basically, that translates to almost zero operating costs.
 Some paragliding sites are managed by local flying club and there may be site fees to be paid but they are often very minimal, such as RM10 per-day.

-However, if you are only experiencing the flight as a passenger then the charges for each flight would be in the range of RM180 – RM250 for 10-15 minutes flight.
+However, if you are only experiencing the flight as a passenger then the charges for each flight would be in the range of RM220 to RM250 for 10-15 minutes flight.
 During the flight, it is often that you will be given a GoPro to be used for recording your flight and perhaps taking several selfie photos in the air! (we suggests you to bring your own microSD card or make sure yor phone has enough storage space to transfer the video over).

-If you wish to learn paragliding, the charges varies depending on the training location and it ranges between RM1,500 – RM2,500 for the first level of training until you are qualified to perform the flights independently under the supervision of an instructor.
+If you wish to learn paragliding, the fee varies starts at RM2,600 for the first level of training until you are qualified to perform the flights independently under the supervision of an instructor.
 During the trainings, all equipment and gears will be provided for your use.
 To advance your skills further after being a certified pilot, additional training modules are required and please consult with us for its scheduling and rates.